Flat-bodies

 (NCBI-index: 1.594222)

 The forewing of the Brindled Flat-body (Agonopterix arenella) is pale sandy brown and sometimes mottled reddish-brown with a fine black speckle.
 On 1/3 of the wing are two oblique black dots and a black dot at half of the wing.
-Between the black dots are dark gray spots and several gray markings along the costa.
+Dark grey spots and several grey markings along the costa are between the black dots.
 Several black dots can be seen along the termen.
-The flying period is in one generation throughout the year and the wingspan is 16-22mm.
+The flying period is one generation throughout the year, and the wingspan is 16-22mm.
 Host plant: Thistles.
 Dutch name: Bleke kaartmot.
 Frisian name:

 Flying period: